Register Login

 Determine which table entry is to be read by specifying CURSOR -CURRENT_LINE.

-After the read operation the field contents are placed in the header line of the internal table.
+After the read operation, the field contents are placed in the header line of the internal table.
 If the fields in the table control have the same name as the internal they will be filled automatically.
-Otherwise we need to write a module to transfer the internal table fields to the screen fields.
+Otherwise, we need to write a module to transfer the internal table fields to the screen fields.

 We must reflect any changes the user makes to the fields of the table control in the internal table otherwise they will not appear when the screen is redisplayed after PBO processing, (eg, after the user presses Enter or scrolls) However, this processing should be performed only if changes have actually been made to the screen fields of the table control (hence the use of the ON REQUEST)